c-ehrlich/personal-site/data/project/Calculator.md

 ---
 title: Calculator
 description: A calculator built in React, as a tribute to the iconic Braun ET55 and ET66 calculators.
-Key features include Regular and Scientific mode, Memory, and extensive styling and animation.
+Uses a State Machine built in Zustand to handle input logic.
+Key features include Regular and Scientific mode, Memory, and skeuomorphic styling and animation.
 publishedDate: 2022/01/20
 tags:
   - React